 The latest version of the INDOT traffic noise model (TNM) was used to model existing (2017) and design year (2041) worst hourly traffic noise levels within the study area.
-A total of 378 TNM noise receivers representing 898 noise-sensitive receptors, numbered R1 through R455, were modeled for the existing and proposed condition.
-These receivers were selected to model representative noise impacts at 763 Activity Category B receptors, 68 Category C receptors, 56 Category D receptors, and 11 Category E receptors.
+A total of 396 TNM noise receivers representing 1083 noise-sensitive receptors, numbered R1 through R455, were modeled for the existing and proposed condition.
+These receivers were selected to model representative noise impacts at 957 Activity Category B receptors, 34 Category C receptors, 34 Category C/D receptors, 47 Category D receptors, and 11 Category E receptors.
 The location of each receiver is shown on the maps in Appendix A of this report.

 Based on the studies completed to date, INDOT has identified those noise receptors that would be exposed to 2041 design year noise levels approaching or exceeding the FHWA Noise Abatement Criteria (NAC) of 67 dB(A) Leq(h).
-Predicted future design year (2041) noise levels adjacent to the proposed project would approach or exceed the NAC at 81 receiver locations representing 209 receptors.
-The noise levels at these 209 receptors would range from 66.3 to 73.8 dB(A) Leq(h).
+Predicted future design year (2041) noise levels adjacent to the proposed project would approach or exceed the NAC at 92 receiver locations representing 259 receptors.
+The noise levels at these 259 receptors would range from 66.3 to 73.8 dB(A) Leq(h).
 Substantial noise level increases, defined by the INDOT Traffic Noise Analysis Procedure as 15.0 dB(A) or greater, are not projected to occur within the study area.

 Eight noise barrier locations (most with multiple acoustical designs) were modeled in the study area.
 The noise barrier designs ranged from 600 to 4,734 feet in length with average heights ranging from 11 to 20 feet and ranged in cost from \$204,060 to \$2,711,670.
-The cost per benefited receptor for the analyzed barriers ranged from \$9,681 to \$288,653.
+The cost per benefited receptor for the analyzed barriers ranged from \$7,024 to \$288,653.
 Noise abatement at these locations is based upon preliminary estimated costs and design criteria.

-Based on the studies completed to date, INDOT has identified 209 impacted receptors and has determined that noise abatement is likely, but not guaranteed, at four locations.
-Noise abatement at these locations is based upon preliminary design costs and design criteria.
-Noise abatement in these locations at this time has been estimated to cost \$690,930, \$1,273,470, \$1,006,860, and \$2,711,670 and will reduce the noise level by a minimum of 7 dB(A) at a majority of the identified impacted receptors.
+Based on the studies completed to date, INDOT has identified 259 impacted receptors and has determined that noise abatement is likely, but not guaranteed, at two locations.
+Noise abatement at these locations is based upon preliminary design costs, design criteria, and public input.
+Noise abatement in these locations at this time has been estimated to cost \$690,930 and \$1,201,080, and will reduce the noise level by a minimum of 7 dB(A) at a majority of the identified impacted receptors.
 A re-evaluation of the noise analysis will occur during final design.
 If during final design it has been determined that conditions have changed such that noise abatement is not feasible and reasonable, the abatement measures might not be provided.

-The final decision on the installation of any abatement measure(s) will be made upon the completion of the project's final design and the public involvement processes.
-The viewpoints of the benefited residents and property owners will be sought and considered in determining the reasonableness of highway traffic noise abatement measures for proposed highway construction projects.
-INDOT will incorporate highway traffic noise consideration in ongoing activities for public involvement in the highway program.
+The viewpoints of the benefited residents and property owners were sought and were considered in determining the reasonableness of highway traffic noise abatement measures for proposed highway construction projects.
+INDOT will incorporate highway traffic noise consideration in on-going activities for public involvement in the highway program.
+The final decision on the installation of any abatement measure(s) will be made upon the completion of the project's final design.